 The AHA estimates that up to 30 percent of Americans are taking some form of antioxidant dietary supplement.

 As defined by Congress in the Dietary Supplement Health and Education Act (DSHEA) which became law in 1994, a dietary supplement is a product (other than tobacco) that is intended to:

 At times, it can be confusing to tell the difference between a dietary supplement, a food, or an over-the-counter medicine.
 An easy way to recognize a dietary supplement is to look for the Supplement Facts Panel on the front label of the product, which should prominently say “Dietary Supplement.”
-A fictitious label is at: http://vm.cfsan.fda.gov/~acrobat/fdsuppla.pdf
+See a label example for a vitamin dietary supplement from the FDA.

 A multivitamin is a vitamin supplement preparation intended to bolster a human diet with vitamins, dietary minerals and other nutritional elements.
 Such preparations are available in the form of tablets, capsules, pastilles, powders, liquids and injectable formulations.
 Other than injectable formulations, which are only available and administered under medical supervision, multivitamins are recognized by the FDA as a category of food.